AlexArdGit/Random-Stuff/README.md

-Image separation animation with Java Script and css color burn
+Dinamic Java Script animation that uses the css color burn propriety to change the color of the background when passing on top of it.